wp-plugins/threewp-broadcast/readme.txt

 == Changelog ==

+= 1.19 2013-05-01 =
+* Fix: Trying to add a taxonomy term that already exists at the target blog.
+Thanks: https://github.com/alisspers
+* Fix: Using new wp_trash_post hook when deleting [child] posts.
+Thanks: https://github.com/alisspers
+* Code: Using plainview_sdk

 = 1.18 2013-02-22 =
 * New: Option to disable overriding of canonical URLs.
 Used if other plugins also manipulate the url in the HTML head.
 * New: Private posts can be broadcast.